-UK set to take control of its waters – but ready to co-operate on management
+UK set to take control of its waters – but ready

 The UK Government will put sustainable fisheries and marine conservation at the heart of its fisheries management regime after Brexit.
 It says adherence to sustainable fishing practices will be a pre-condition of any future access to UK waters for EU countries, reports Tom Ainsworth.